The need to evaluate research integrity when systematic reviewing: a Study Within A Review (SWAR)

 Sixth year medical students Jennifer Knight and Archie Wing share details of their study within a review (SWAR) focusing on evaluating research integrity as part of their special study module at the Centre for Evidence-Based Medicine

 As two almost-doctors having just finished 6 years of medical school, the importance of evidence based medicine has been hammered into us.
 It is at the frontline of informing policy guidelines, advancing scientific knowledge, and empowering healthcare professionals and patients to make informed decisions based on reliable evidence.
-We therefore seized the opportunity to work with Dr David Nunan at the as part of our final year.
+We therefore seized the opportunity to work with Dr David Nunan at the Centre for Evidence Based Medicine (CEBM) as part of our final year.
 During our time with him we focused on research integrity and ultimately did a project assessing this.
 In this report, we present the objectives of our study, the methodology employed, our progress so far, and insights gained.

 What is the Problem?